Home | Send Feedback | Share on Bluesky |

 Ttl2.java

-For that use case, we add a field to our document that specifies the expiration date and create a TTL index on this field with an expireAfter of 0.
+For that use case, we add a field to our document that specifies the expiration date and create a TTL index on this field with an expireAfter value of 0.

 MongoCollection<Document> collection = db.getCollection("log");